Communications Visa Sponsorship Jobs in Arizona

 Which companies sponsor visas for communications professionals in Arizona?

-Large Arizona employers with established H-1B sponsorship histories include Intel, Banner Health, Honeywell, and Arizona State University.
+Large Arizona employers with established H-1B visa sponsorship histories include Intel, Banner Health, Honeywell, and Arizona State University.
 Major healthcare systems and technology firms in the Phoenix metro tend to have dedicated HR infrastructure for visa processing, which makes them more likely to sponsor qualified communications candidates than smaller agencies or regional media organizations.

 Which visa types are most common for communications roles in Arizona?